 When looking to fence chickens, ducks, geese or any poultry you must consider the purpose of the fence.
-Is it to fence the poultry in, to keep predators like foxes of dogs out or both?
+Is it to fence the poultry in, to keep predators like foxes or dogs out or both?
 Electric poultry netting

 for poultry has long been seen as the best electric fence to keep both poultry in and predators out as it provides a 'blanket coverage' going from ground level up to 105cm.
 The gaps in the netting start off at 5cm horizontal spacings (even bantams won't escape through them) and get increasingly larger as they get higher.
 The bottom horizontal strand is not electrified as this touches the ground and would cause the fence to earth out.

 comes with 15 single spike posts, more posts can be added and these are particularly useful if you have undulating ground.
 Grass length must be kept in check as if it gets to long it will cause an earth leakage and as the first conductor is only 5cm off the ground, people tend to employ one of three methods to keep it down.
 We now also stock a version of our green chicken nets in with double spiked posts

 - Strimming - just turn off the power, lift up the netting and strim.
 A bit of a pain and easily put off but the most effective without spraying the grass.